krizkontrolz/Home-Assistant-nextion_handler/README.md

 >You put your Nextion code for modifying any UI components that use HA data in a 'subrountine' (a hidden `Hotspot`).
 You will likely have this code already in your HMI file, you just have to place the UI refresh code in a subroutine.
 Doing this allows HA to apply the UI changes immediately after sending updated data by sending the Nextion Instruction "`click APPLY_VARS,1`".

 This example shows part of the `APPLY_VARS` subroutine for applying updates to the display of 'rain delay' information on a Nextion page for controlling irrigation automations.
 The code updates the numeric value displayed then also: _a)_ changes a `Crop` image to show the cloud icon and label in a highlighted color if the rain delay is greater than 0; _b)_ changes the background image for the displayed number to match (so the number seems transparent as the background changes); and _c)_ changes the font color for displaying the number.
 (The complete subroutine applies updates to all the other UI components too.
 This code is typical of any HMI project - the only additional step is putting it in a subroutine.)

+**Note on global scope, variables, persistence, and memory use:**  For changes in data to persist after switching pages in the Nextion, the data scope has to be made `global`.
+For simple small projects it may be easier to make the whole button (or other UI component) `global` to be able to write updates directly to the UI component attributes (which could avoid the need for `APPLY_VARS` in a basic UI, but at the expense of being [very wasteful of the extremely restricted (3584 bytes) global SRAM memory on your Nextion](https://unofficialnextion.com/t/updating-fields-before-page-is-displayed/791/5)).
+It is _much_ more efficient to write data updates to Nextion `variables` (which only use the `global` SRAM memory to store their value, without the overhead of storing multiple other UI component attributes too).
+This however requires an `APPLY_VARS` step to apply the upated data in the `variables` to the appropriate UI attributes for the changes to become visible on the display.

 <img src="https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/current_version/images/APPLY_VARS_example.png" alt="APPLY_VARS example">